SomeWeekendReading/someweekendreading.github.io/_posts/2025-12-04-absurdities-night.md

 ### Krampusnacht!

-And now, on to serious matters: our second annual <sup id="fn6a">[[6]](#fn6)</sup> "Gru&szlig; von Krampus!" post.
+And now, on to serious matters: our second annual <sup id="fn6a">[[6]](#fn6)</sup> "Gru&szlig; vom Krampus!" post.
 (Remember that &szlig; character above?
 "Gruss" means "Greetings".)

 December 05 is Krampusnacht, the night when St Nicolas and his "assistant" Krampus <sup id="fn7a">[[7]](#fn7)</sup> come to evaluate children.